CharlesTack/AllCoopedUp/README.md

 Note 23:
 Provide a list of people I'd like to personally thank.
 NB.
-Remember to thank Richard and Emma.
+Remember to thank Richard and Emma, Adri and the kids, Spencer and Roo.